rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

-Prior to this feature being available, customers had to manage traffic to and from their instances individually via, for example, iptables rules on every instance (or perhaps use third-party tools), incurring signifcant management overhead.
+Prior to this feature being available, customers had to manage traffic to and from their instances individually via, for example, iptables rules on every instance (or perhaps use third-party tools), incurring significant management overhead.
 Security groups make it possible to use a self-service API to define a common set of rules and apply them to the neutron ports (Public/ServiceNet) on cloud servers without needing to configure iptables rules on each server, thereby simplifying